 Luis Marmolejo, Sub Team

-Australian Luis Marmolejo designed, procured, and programmed the DEEPSEA CHALLENGER’s control system, which enables the pilot to command the submersible’s many individual devices and systems.
-Trained as an electrical engineer, he holds a B.Sc. in electronics and communications and a master’s in computing and has specialized in industrial equipment and systems design for many years.
-Marmolejo has worked in five countries on a wide variety of projects, including steel mills, oil exploration companies, intelligent transport systems, and IBM.
+Australian Luis Marmolejo was the lead control engineer for the project.
+He designed, procured, and programmed the DEEPSEA CHALLENGER’s control system and instrumentation, which enables the pilot to command the submersible’s many individual devices and systems, and displays, records, and transmits all vital information.
+Trained as an electrical engineer, he holds a B.Sc. in electronics and communications and a master’s in computing.
+He has specialized in industrial equipment and systems design for many years.
+Marmolejo has worked in six countries on a wide variety of projects, including seabed drill rigs, oil exploration, intelligent transport systems, steel mills, and IBM.
+Since the expedition, Marmolejo has participated in the design and construction of the world’s first 1 MW Ocean Wave Energy Converter, managing the electrical and control areas.
+“DSC was an incredible opportunity to work on a challenging project with a unique cast of characters united in the common goal of opening the way to the most difficult place to reach on Earth,” he says.

 Ben Orchard, Sub Team

-Ben Orchard works for Opto 22, a southern California company that created the hardware and software for the computer control system on the DEEPSEA CHALLENGER.
+Ben Orchard works for Opto 22, a California company that created the hardware and software for the computer control system on the DEEPSEA CHALLENGER.
 Born and bred in Australia, Orchard moved his family from Ballarat, Victoria, to Temecula, California, four years ago to work for Opto 22.
 Prior to that, he spent 18 years working as an engineer for the Ballarat Base Hospital.
-Ben is part of the sub internal team.
-Since the automation controller controls and monitors almost every system on the submarine, he is involved in almost every aspect of the electronics and computer systems.
-He is also a member of the hatch team, responsible for closing and opening the hatch at the start and end of every dive.
+Orchard was part of the sub internal team.
+Since the automation controller controls and monitors almost every system on the submarine, he was involved in almost every aspect of the electronics and computer systems.
+He was also a member of the hatch team, responsible for closing and opening the hatch at the start and end of every dive.
+Since the end of the expedition, Orchard has worked with team member John Garvin on an extensive pilot manual for the DEEPSEA CHALLENGER to ensure that the technical aspects of the sub’s systems are available for future deep-sea explorers.

 Sarkis Sako Palandjian, Launch and Recovery Team